SamPassmore/SamPassmore/content/home/teaching.md

 - ARCH20058: Evolution \& Human behaviour
 - ARCH20048: Anthropological Methods

-I am a teaching instructor for the following courses at the University of Bristol:
+I have been a teaching assistant for the following courses at the University of Bristol:

+- ARCH10019: Kin, Friends, Lovers, & Others
 - ARCH20058: Evolution \& Human behaviour
 - ARCH20048: Anthropological Methods